microsoft/CameraTraps/api/batch_processing/README.md

 #### How to obtain a SAS token

-You can easily generate a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1) to a container or a particular blob (a file in blob storage) using the desktop app [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) (available on Windows, macOS and Linux).
-You can also issue SAS tokens programmatically by using the [Azure Storage SDK for Python](https://azure-storage.readthedocs.io/ref/azure.storage.blob.baseblobservice.html#azure.storage.blob.baseblobservice.BaseBlobService.generate_blob_shared_access_signature).
+You can easily generate a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1) to a container using the desktop app [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) (available on Windows, macOS and Linux).
+You can also issue SAS tokens programmatically by using the [Azure Storage SDK](https://azure-storage.readthedocs.io/ref/azure.storage.blob.baseblobservice.html#azure.storage.blob.baseblobservice.BaseBlobService.generate_blob_shared_access_signature).

 Using Storage Explorer, right click on the container or blob you&rsquo;d like to grant access for, and choose &ldquo;Get Shared Access Signature...&rdquo;.
 On the dialog window that appears,